jacobbergdahl/limopola/README.md

 https://github.com/user-attachments/assets/039f39ad-3a6f-4b68-8995-6c83e010e8c3

 The reasoning mode (or Chain of Thought (CoT) mode) is the most recent addition to Limopola.
-This mode is heavily inspired by DeepSeek R1, as I pondered if it was possible to make any LLM reason the way R1 does.
-In theory, this mode does give any LLM the ability to reason like R1 does through few-shot prompting.
-In reality, many LLM's are incapable of reasoning like R1 does (because they're dumb enough or have been trained in a very specific way).
+This is still very much a work in progress and may not function correctly, and is missing some [obvious features](https://github.com/jacobbergdahl/limopola/blob/main/TODO.md).
+This mode is an architecture for applying model-agnostic o1/R1-level of reasoning onto (in theory) any LLM.
+I just love the way R1 reasons, and wanted to try to apply that to other LLMs.
+This mode is hence heavily inspired by DeepSeek R1.

+In the video above, you are seeing advanced reasoning applied to Claude 3.5 Sonnet.
+I have no doubt that we'll get actual reasoning models from Anthropic soon, but in the meantime, my code tricks Claude into mimicking R1 to the best of its ability.
+The platform also works well with other performant LLMs, such as Llama 3.
+You can use any LLM regardless of whether it is a local model (you can either just point to a model's file path or serve a model through Ollama) or accessed through an API.

+I should note that LLMs also gain the ability to search the internet, and users can also ask for a first take by a separate AI model.

+The code is quite simple – it’s mainly few-shot prompting.
+In theory, it can be applied to any LLM, but in practice, it will not work for all LLMs, especially less accurate models or models too heavily tuned for chat.

-Interestingly, much like GPT-4o is useless for the agent mode, so too does it appear incapable of reasoning, whereas GPT-4 (which is considered a legacy model by OpenAI, likely because it's far less energy-efficient than GPT-4o) is quite able.
-Claude 3.5 Sonnet does a great job at impersonating R1 at times, and is thus the default for this mode for now, and Llama 3 70b is not too far off.
+Interestingly, much like GPT-4o is useless for the agent mode, so too does it appear incapable of being manipulated into reasoning, whereas GPT-4 (which is considered a legacy model by OpenAI, likely because it's far less energy-efficient than GPT-4o and not multimodal) is quite capable.
+Claude 3.5 Sonnet does a great job at mimicking R1 at times, and is thus the default for this mode for now, but Llama 3 70b is not too far off.

 Here's how it works: